 A great-aunt takes in six young children after their mother is murdered.
 Grandparents take in their two teenage grandchildren after their son passed away.
 An uncle adopts his seven-year-old nephew after his parents had their rights terminated due to drug use and child neglect.

 Foster Kinship helps the children by supporting the whole kinship family.
-We provide navigation services and child welfare training to strengthen kinship caregivers’ capacity to provide safe, stable, and nurturing homes for children.
+We provide free, evidence-based programs including kinship navigation, child and youth interventions, training, respite and advocacy to strengthen kinship caregivers’ capacity to provide safe, stable, and nurturing homes for children.

 Foster Kinship helps keep HOME in the FAMILY.

-We empower kinship families by equipping them with the information and resources they need to make the best decisions for their family.
+We empower kinship families by equipping them with the information, resources and serivces they need to do the best for their family.
 Empowered kinship caregivers have increased the capability to ensure short and long-term success for the children in their homes.

-A tax-deductible donation to Foster Kinship helps us with our mission: to help those who "keep home in the family" for some of Clark County's most vulnerable children.
+A tax-deductible donation to Foster Kinship helps us with our mission: to help those who "keep home in the family" for some of Nevada's most vulnerable children.